Shelob9/react-wordpress-testing/content/testing-react-apps/3-unit-testing-react.md

 This test is almost identical.
 One school of thaught says one assetrtion per unit, that way you know exactly what a failure indicates.
 This is following that rule.
 Beacuse the first argument of `it()` is a description of the test, it makes reading test results really nice.

 Also, it's a ton of code duplication.
 A less orthodox approach says test the interaction toghether.
 For integration or acceptance tests, I think that's super valid.
 For unit tests like this, I like this way.
-That is a very loosley held opionion.
+That is a very loosley held opinion.

 #### Snapshot Testing With React Testing Library